Jason Taylor (rugby league): Playing career

-Whilst at Parramatta Taylor set a new point-scoring record, breaking Daryl Halligan's mark of 2,034.
+While at Parramatta, Taylor set a new all-time point-scoring record, breaking Daryl Halligan's mark of 2,034.
 Between 1992 and 2000 (and across three clubs) Taylor played 194 games in succession, also a standing record, 20 games clear of Hazem El Masri's 174.

 Taylor retired with the record for most career points in the National Rugby League and its predecessors.
 He scored 2,107 first grade career points, a mark later surpassed by Newcastle Knights halfback Andrew Johns in July 2006, then again by Canterbury-Bankstown Bulldogs winger Hazem El Masri in March 2009, then once again by Melbourne Storm hooker Cameron Smith in April 2019.
 He retired holding the record for most first grade career goals at 942 a mark later surpassed by Cameron Smith in May 2016.
 Taylor was the Australian Rugby League's top point-scorer in seasons 1996 and 1997.

 Coaching career

 Parramatta Eels

 Previously the assistant coach at the Parramatta Eels, he was appointed as head coach in May 2006 for the remainder of the season after Brian Smith left the club following the announcement of his sacking for season 2007.
 When Taylor took over as Parramatta coach, the club had only won 2 of its first 8 games.
 Taylor then guided Parramatta on a 9-game winning streak as the club finished in 8th place on the table and qualified for the finals.
 Parramatta were eliminated in the first week of the finals losing to minor premiers Melbourne 12–6.